 AREA OF SERVICE

-The Area of Service (AoS for the SCSTAC includes the main body of the SCS, the Sulu Sea and the Celebes Sea located within the range of 99 - 128°E and 5°S - 24°N (Figure 1).
+The Area of Service (AoS) for the SCSTAC includes the main body of the SCS, the Sulu Sea and the Celebes Sea located within the range of 99 - 128°E and 5°S - 24°N (Figure 1).
 Through the framework of the IOC of UNESCO, Member States in the region include Brunei, Cambodia, China, Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
 For major earthquakes that occur outside the SCS region but may pose threat to AoS, SCSTAC will issue tsunami advisory products by following the epicenter information identified by PTWC or NWPTAC.